-Aiming for A+ Infrastructure in Road Performance
+Aiming for A+: Improving Road Infrastructure Performance

 by Wendy McBay, on August 10, 2018

 Every four years, the American Society of Civil Engineer’s Report Card for America’s Infrastructure depicts the condition and performance of American infrastructure.
 In 2013 and again in 2017, America’s roads fared no better than a D grade.
-This grade is based on the physical condition and needed investments for improvement.
+This grade is based on the physical condition and needed investments for development and improvement.
 Short of a “magical genie” granting the wish of an unlimited transportation infrastructure budget, what can be done to lift our roads from D-grade to A+ infrastructure?

 Are All Roads Made the Same?

 The Federal Highway Administration (FHWA) assesses America’s road quality primarily by measuring smoothness or, rather, its antonym: roughness.
 The FHWA especially relies on the International Roughness Index (IRI) as the scale used to evaluate pavement conditions.
 A driver’s experience of a road is largely determined by its smoothness.
-Smoothness is an important-enough measure of road quality that contractors are increasingly incented by bonus/penalty payments for new road construction based on the pavement’s IRI score.
+Smoothness is an important enough measure of road quality that contractors are increasingly incented by bonus/penalty payments for new road construction based on the pavement’s IRI score.

 Using Geosynthetics to Improve Road Performance